We know how it goes. You're all set to bake, but there's no lard in sight (rendered pork fat commonly used in traditional baking).

 5 - Bacon Grease

-For more options, check out our bacon grease substitutes.
+For more options, Check out bacon grease substitutes and tasty bacon swaps for recipes.

 6 - Olive Oil